Nate-Sheibley/DataQuest-Portfolio-Projects/README.md

 Example1: In the python-mapReduce project they provided the implementation metric: execution time for each method.

 Example2: In the R-visualizations-forest-fire-metrics project, DataQuest provided two months with highest fire frequency, and .png examples of one of the plots.
-  They do not provide any code or code base.
+They do not provide any starting code.

 DataQuest started Sept 2023